jacobobryant/biff/libs/core/docs/api/com.biffweb.core.md

 Includes a default init function which defines a :biff.core/on-tx function that calls :biff.core/on-tx from the other modules in a doseq.

+Alternatively, :biff.core/init can be a plain map in which case it will be merged into the system map as-is.

 Entries in start-order must be qualified module ID keywords.
 For each module ID, there must be a module with :biff.core/id set to the keyword and with :biff.core/start set to a function like `(fn [ctx]) -> ctx`. :biff.core/stop